music-technology-and-performance-main

 Technical Instructor Tim gives us a tour of some of the music spaces available to students at DMU.

-We have purpose-built audio recording and production facilities, and a multichannel performance space with loudspeaker orchestra and broadcast-standard radio station.
+We have purpose-built audio recording and production facilities, a multichannel performance space with loudspeaker orchestra, and a broadcast-standard radio station.
 You will also be able to borrow from a substantial resource of audio and audio-visual equipment.
 This includes mixers, audio interfaces, DI boxes, stereo multichannel field recording kits, and studio and stage microphones.

 Music, Technology and Innovation Research Lab (MTIRL)